-- a. use quality building materials to create visually interesting facades and rooflines; - b. demonstrate innovation in design through the use of heritage place making elements15; - c. have a building height that:
+- a. use quality building materials to create visually interesting facades and rooflines; - b. demonstrate innovation in design through the use of heritage place making elements15; - c. have a building height that: - 15 Development should demonstrate consideration of the requirements, standards and guidance identified in the Developing Heritage Places: Using the development criteria document, prepared by Department of Environment and Science, 2013, as amended or replaced from time to time.

-- is consistent with building heights nominated in Map 5 (Building heights plan) where the adjoining premises does not contain a dwelling; OR - ii. is no more than 1 storey higher than the lowest adjoining residential building; OR - iii. is not greater than 10 storeys and demonstrates exceptional and superior design outcomes for the city; - d. are designed with open space areas at ground level consisting of landscaped areas and private or semi-public open space areas to provide for appropriate breaks between buildings, site circulation, and deep planting;
+- is consistent with building heights nominated in Map 5 (Building heights plan) where the adjoining premises does not contain a dwelling; OR - ii. is no more than 1 storey higher than the lowest adjoining residential building; OR - iii. is not greater than 10 storeys and demonstrates exceptional and superior design outcomes for the city. - are designed with open space areas at ground level consisting of landscaped areas and private or semi-public open space areas to provide for appropriate breaks between buildings, site circulation, and deep planting;